John Dutton (quarterback): San Jose SaberCats

 After being placed on the IR, Dutton signed to play in the Arena Football League where he was the backup quarterback for the San Jose SaberCats behind Mark Grieb.
 After Grieb suffered a season-ending injury earlier in the year, Dutton quarterbacked the SaberCats to a 52–14 victory over the Arizona Rattlers in ArenaBowl XVI.
 He was named Offensive Player of the Game for his performance.

 Colorado Crush

 In 2005, he led the Crush to the ArenaBowl XIX title.
 In 2006, he was on the cover of the EA Sports AFL video game, Arena Football.

 RiverCity Rage

 When the Arena Football League suspended play in 2009, Dutton was signed by the RiverCity Rage of the Indoor Football League.
+He only played in one game for the Rage that year in June against Bloomington.

 Cleveland Gladiators

-On February 12, 2010 it was announced that Dutton had been signed by the Cleveland Gladiators.
+On February 12, 2010, Dutton was signed by the Cleveland Gladiators.
+He played for the Gladiators for 3 seasons.
+He missed most of the 2011 season with a torn Achilles tendon.
+In 2012, he won the Al Lucas AFL Hero Jason Foundation Award.

 San Antonio Talons

-In March 2013, Dutton was assigned to the San Antonio Talons.
-One game into the season, he tore his tendon forcing him out of action and finally retired at season's end.
+In March 2013, Dutton was signed by the San Antonio Talons.
+During the 2nd game of the season he ruptured his right Achilles tendon forcing him out of action for the remainder of the year.
+He retired at season's end.